Asabeneh/30-Days-Of-Python/07_Day_Sets/07_set.md

 10. Join A with B and B with A
 11. What is the symmetric difference between A and B
 12. Delete the sets completely
-13. Convert the ages to set and compare the length of the list and the set, which is larger ?
+13. Convert the ages to a set and compare the length of the list and the set, which one is bigger?
-14. Explain the difference among the following data types: string, list, tuple and set
+14. Explain the difference between the following data types: string, list, tuple and set
-15. _I am a teacher and I love to inspire and teach people._ How many unique words have been used in the sentence.
+15. _I am a teacher and I love to inspire and teach people._ How many unique words have been used in the sentence?

 🎉 CONGRATULATIONS ! 🎉